|

 lots of money or energy.
 And it

-can help you learn about different
+can help you learn about

 countries, world events, famous